Severswoed/GlowStatus/README.md

 - **Expert Moderation**: Automated security with human oversight
 - **Growth-Oriented**: Built to scale from early adopters to thousands of users

-> **🤖 Note for Server Admins**: If you're setting up your own Discord server using our automation scripts, remember that Discord bots need 24/7 hosting to work properly.
-Running `python discord/setup_discord.py` locally only works while your terminal is open.
-See `discord/DEPLOYMENT.md` for hosting options including free cloud hosting and VPS solutions.

 ### 📋 Community Channels

 **🟢 Info & Announcements**